Contents

 Why you can trust us

-Bacula Systems is all about accuracy and consistency, our materials always try to provide the most objective point of view on different technologies, products, and companies.
-In our reviews, we use many different methods such as product info and expert insights to generate the most informative content possible.
+Bacula Systems is all about accuracy and consistency.
+Our reviews always try to provide the most objective point of view on different technologies, products, and companies.
+Our reviews use many different methods, such as product info and expert insights, to generate the most informative content possible.

-Our materials offer all kinds of factors about every single solution presented, be it feature sets, pricing, customer reviews, etc. Bacula’s product strategy is overlooked and controlled by Jorge Gea – the CTO at Bacula Systems of Bacula Systems, and Rob Morrison – the Marketing Director of Bacula Systems.
+Our materials describe many factors about every single solution presented, be it feature sets, pricing, customer reviews, etc. Bacula’s product strategy is overseen and controlled by Jorge Gea, the CTO of Bacula Systems, and Rob Morrison, the Marketing Director of Bacula Systems.

 Before joining Bacula Systems, Jorge was for many years the CTO of Whitebearsolutions SL, where he led the Backup and Storage area and the WBSAirback solution.
 Jorge now provides leadership and guidance in current technological trends, technical skills, processes, methodologies and tools for the rapid and exciting development of Bacula products.
 Responsible for the product roadmap, Jorge is actively involved in the architecture, engineering and development process of Bacula components.
-Jorge holds a Bachelor degree in computer science engineering from the University of Alicante, a Doctorate in computation technologies and a Master Degree in network administration.
+Jorge holds a bachelor’s degree in computer science engineering from the University of Alicante, a Doctorate in computation technologies, and a Master’s Degree in network administration.